Legal December 08, 2025 11 min read 2416 views

 • A valid in-date CP12 gas safety certificate

-• And within 28 days of every annual renewal
+• And each renewal record supplied within 28 days of the annual check

-If you can’t prove you complied, the Section 21 notice is at risk.
+If you cannot prove compliance or cannot show when the certificate was given, the Section 21 claim is at risk.

-For the official rules on landlord gas safety duties, see the HSE’s guidance for landlords .
+For the official rules on landlord gas safety duties, see the HSE guidance for landlords.

 The Confusion Comes From 2 Key Court Cases